sdata

 DESCRIPTION

-sdata is a filter which displays the contents of an raw HP sdata file (also known as an HP41C data file) in a human-readable format.
+sdata displays the contents of a LIF or raw HP sdata file (also known as an HP41C data file) in a human-readable format.
 An sdata file consists of a sequence of 8-byte records each of which represents an HP41 storage register containing either a real number or a 6-character text string.
-The sdata file is read from standard input and the output written to standard output.
+The sdata file is either read from standard input or the file specified by the command line parameter INPUTFILE and the output written to standard output.

 By default, sdata displays numbers with a 10 digit mantissa and strings as a sequence of characters surrounded by double quotes.
 See OPTIONS below for other output formats.
 Characters in text strings that are printable ASCII characters are output as such, non-printable characters are output as \nnn octal escape sequences.